metagraph-dev/metagraph/docs/core_developer_guide/index.rst

 Core Developer Guide
 =====================

-This guide is intended to go over guidelines for contributing to metagraph.
+This guide is intended to go over guidelines for contributing to Metagraph.

 .. toctree::
    :maxdepth: 2